GeoCenter/StataTraining/part2.md

 <br>

 ### Introduction
-Unfortunately, most of the time spent doing 'data science' are  mundane, boring, and occasionally frustrating known as data wrangling.
+Unfortunately, most of the time spent doing 'data science' are the mundane, boring, and occasionally frustrating bits known as data wrangling.

 ###  Part 2 Goals